Boise State vs. Colorado State College Football Odds, Plays and Insights - NewsBreak

 Over/Under Insights

-- Colorado State's games have yet to go over 51.5 points this season.
+- Colorado State has not yet combined with its opponents to score more than 51.5 points in a game this season.

-- The combined points per game average of the two teams, 54, is 2.5 points greater than Saturday's over/under.
+- The combined points per game average of the two teams, 54, is 2.5 points more than Saturday's over/under.

-- The 42.5 combined points per game that these two squads have allowed this season are nine fewer than the 51.5 total in this contest.
+- This contest's total is 9.0 points more than the 42.5 these two squads combine to surrender per game this season.

-- The average total in Broncos games this season is 60.4, 8.9 points above Saturday's total of 51.5.
+- The average total in Broncos games this season is 60.4, 8.9 points more than Saturday's over/under of 51.5.

-- In 2021, games involving the Rams have averaged a total of 50.4 points, 1.1 fewer than this game's set over/under.
+- The 50.4 PPG average total in Rams games this season is 1.1 points fewer than this game's over/under.

 Boise State Stats and Trends